NikKowPHP/social-brain/chapters/chapter-9.md

 Your job as a conductor is to re-orchestrate the conversation to minimize the threats and maximize the rewards across the five SCARF domains.
 You do this by running a diagnostic *before* the conversation and redesigning your opening statement to be brain-friendly.

+**Your Profile in a Difficult Conversation**

+Your native wiring changes the nature of the conflict.
+*   An **Architect**'s conflict is often about *being right*.
+Your biggest risk is using logic as a weapon, which is a massive Status threat.
+Your work is to shift from winning the argument to solving the problem together.
+*   A **Connector**'s conflict is often about *avoiding hurt*.
+Your biggest risk is softening the message so much that it becomes unclear, which is a Certainty threat.
+Your work is to be both compassionate *and* clear.
+*   A **Sentinel**'s conflict is often about *feeling safe*.
+Your biggest risk is that your own threat response is so high that you broadcast danger, triggering a hijack in the other person.
+Your work is to use the Conductor's Breath to find calm before you even begin.

 Let's look at Sarah's two options for starting the conversation with David.

 **Option 1: The Threatening Opening (The Default)**